satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 We define all the hyper parameters for the orchestrator in the server config, and for the workers in the client_config.

-These parameters themeselves are serialized and sent to the workers whenever they begin the FL cycle.
+These parameters themselves are serialized and sent to the workers whenever they begin the FL cycle.

 .. code:: python